kovidgoyal/rapydscript-ng/README.md

 Changes in this fork compared to atsepkov/RapydScript
 ----------------------------------------------------------

+Some of these changes might have been merged back into the official repository.
+This list below records all the work I have done on RapydScript so far.

 1. There is now a REPL (Run ```rapydscript``` with no arguments to start it).
    It even has its own tests to make sure nothing breaks :)